omaralbeik/UserDefaultsStore/README.md

 Special thanks to:
 - [Paul Hudson](https://twitter.com/twostraws) for his [article](https://www.hackingwithswift.com/articles/57/how-swift-keypaths-let-us-write-more-natural-code) on how to use Swift keypaths to write more natural code.
-- [Batuhan Saka](https://github.com/strawb3rryx7) for translating this document into [Turkish](https://github.com/omaralbeik/UserDefaultsStore/blob/master/README_TR.md).
+- [Batuhan Saka](https://github.com/strawb3rryx7) for helping with translation into Turkish

 ## Credits